fivetran/dbt_servicenow/models/docs.md

 {% docs resolved_by_value %}
 The name or identifier of the person or entity who resolved the issue.
 {% enddocs %}

+{% docs problem_resolved_by_value %}
+The name or identifier of the person or entity who resolved the problem.
+{% enddocs %}

 {% docs review_outcome %}